 Everything you need to know about the nutritional value and health benefits of pine oil

 Essential oils have played an important role in natural medicine for many generations.
 One of the most common and most valuable oils is the one made from the needles of Scots pine or Siberian pine.
 This product is characterized not only by its unusual smell, but also the content of ingredients valuable for health.
-It turns out that pine oil is an effective means of combating fungal infections, as well as has a strong relaxing effect.
+It turns out that pine oil has a strong relaxing effect.

 Where does pine oil come from and what is it characterized by?